Get Active! 7 Foreign Language Activities That Keep Students on Their Toes

 - Flight horror stories

-Note a couple dozen of these ideas on situation cards.
+Note a couple dozen of these ideas on the situation cards.

-After about two minutes, choose another student, hand him a role card and a situation card, and have him join the first two.
-He’ll change the subject according to his situation card.
-The others share their ideas on the situation.
+After about two minutes, choose another student, hand them a role card and a situation card, and have them join the first two.
+They’ll change the subject according to their situation card.
+The others share their thoughts about it, in character.

-Rotate the students rapidly in this activity.
-Use an egg timer to keep track of time.
-Each time it rings, make a flight announcement to cue the next student’s entrance.
+Ideally, you will rotate the students rapidly for this practice, using a timer to keep track of time.
+To keep it immersive, each time the timer rings, make a flight announcement to cue the next student’s entrance.

 7. Waiting in Line

 Everyone has to wait in line.
-To pass the time, we make small talk.
+To pass the time, we make small talk, so that’s what students will practice in this activity.

 - Role cards